Tegra: Grace

 The Grace CPU is an NVIDIA-developed ARM Neoverse V2 (Demeter) CPU platform, targeted at large-scale AI and HPC applications, available within several NVIDIA products.
 The NVIDIA OVX platform combines the Grace Superchip (two Grace dies on one board) with desktop NVIDIA GPUs in a server form-factor, while the NVIDIA HGX platform is available with either the Grace Superchip or the Grace Hopper Superchip.

-The latter is an HPC platform in of itself, combining a Grace CPU with a Hopper-based GPU, announced by NVIDIA on March 22, 2022.
+The latter is an HPC platform in and of itself, combining a Grace CPU with a Hopper-based GPU, announced by NVIDIA on March 22, 2022.

-Kernel patchsets indicate that a single Grace CPU is also known as T241, placing it under the Tegra SoC branding, despite the chip itself not including a GPU (a referenced T241 patchset cites impact to "NVIDIA server platforms that use more than two T241 chips...interconnected," pointing to the Grace Superchip design).
+Linux kernel patch sets indicate that a single Grace CPU is also known as T241, placing it under the Tegra SoC branding, despite the chip itself not including a GPU (a referenced T241 patch set cites impact to "NVIDIA server platforms that use more than two T241 chips...interconnected," pointing to the Grace Superchip design).